datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

 By the way: If you _also_ want to participate in the official Hacktoberfest, you have to [register separately](https://hacktoberfest.digitalocean.com/).
 That is however **not** necessary to participate in our event.

+<a id="contrib-ideas"></a>

 ## Do you have any suggestions on what to contribute?

 <img class="offset-image offset-image-right" src="/card-icons/code.svg" height="150px" width="190px" style="height: 150px; margin-right: -100px; margin-top: -50px;" alt="">

-If you're new to Datenanfragen.de, you may be a little overwhelmed and don't know where to start.
+If you're new to Datenanfragen.de, you may be a little overwhelmed and not know where to start.
 Don't worry: There are numerous areas in which you can participate—regardless of whether you have experience with programming and data protection or not.
 To make it easier for you to get started, we have put together a few suggestions here.
-You can find many more tasks in the issues of the respective repositories.
+You can find many more tasks in the issues of the respective [repositories](#repos).
 Of course, we also welcome your own ideas on how you could improve the project.

 * **Helping with the code**
   A key part of the project is the [website](https://github.com/datenanfragen/website).
 Are you missing a feature you want to implement or do you want to fix a bug?
 We are looking forward to your contribution!
   If you need some inspiration, have a look at our [GitHub issues](https://github.com/datenanfragen/website/issues).

 * **Adding required elements to company records**
   Companies have to be able to identify you to respond to your GDPR requests.
 However, different companies require different methods of identification.
-That's why we collect the required identification elements for companies.
+That's why we collect the required identification elements for companies in our company database.

   As we only have this data for some companies, we default to name, email, and address for many companies.
 But those fields aren't optimal for all companies—some require more, some less data.
-This is where we need your help: [This GitHub issue](https://github.com/datenanfragen/data/issues/720) explains in detail how you can add the missing data by sending your own GDPR requests to the corresponding companies.
+That's where we need your help: [This GitHub issue](https://github.com/datenanfragen/data/issues/720) explains in detail how you can add the missing data by sending your own GDPR requests to the corresponding companies.
 As a side effect, you'll also learn something about the data those companies process on you.

 * **Collecting suggested companies for more countries**
   As explained above, we want to collect lists of companies that users should request their data from.
-We need these lists to suggest these companies to users in these countries via our wizard.
+We need these lists to suggest those companies to users in these countries via our wizard.
 At the moment, we support Germany, Austria, and Great Britian.
 However, we would like to support all EU countries in the future.
 Read more in [this GitHub issue](https://github.com/datenanfragen/data/issues/230).

 * **Writing and translating blog posts**
   We already have a number of posts in our {{< link slug="blog" text="blog" >}}.
-They cover a wide spectrum from explanations of GDPR topics to tutorials and reports.
+They cover a wide spectrum, from explanations of GDPR topics to tutorials and reports.
 We want to publish more articles and are happy about fitting submissions to the [website repository](https://github.com/datenanfragen/website).

   Another important task is translating existing posts into the other languages that we support.
 The [website repository](https://github.com/datenanfragen/website) is the right place to go for that, as well.
-The following issues explain it in more detail: [French and Croatian](https://github.com/datenanfragen/website/issues/489), [French](https://github.com/datenanfragen/website/issues/457), [Portuguese (pages)](https://github.com/datenanfragen/website/issues/455), [Portuguese (blog entries)](https://github.com/datenanfragen/website/issues/456), [Spanish](https://github.com/datenanfragen/website/issues/695), [Croatian (pages)](https://github.com/datenanfragen/website/issues/697) and [Croatian (blog entries)](https://github.com/datenanfragen/website/issues/696).
+The following issues list the pages to translate for each language: [French and Croatian](https://github.com/datenanfragen/website/issues/489), [French](https://github.com/datenanfragen/website/issues/457), [Portuguese (pages)](https://github.com/datenanfragen/website/issues/455), [Portuguese (blog posts)](https://github.com/datenanfragen/website/issues/456), [Spanish](https://github.com/datenanfragen/website/issues/695), [Croatian (pages)](https://github.com/datenanfragen/website/issues/697) and [Croatian (blog posts)](https://github.com/datenanfragen/website/issues/696).

 * **Translating the request templates to more languages**
   Our request templates are already available in many languages, but some are outdated, as we have since updated the English and German templates.
 Help us by translating these updates to other languages as well.
 Learn more in [this GitHub issue](https://github.com/datenanfragen/data/issues/229).
+There you'll also learn how to translate the templates to even more languages.

 <a id="repos"></a>